Rangers vs. Rays: Betting Trends, Records ATS, Home/Road Splits

 Rangers Recent Betting Performance

-- The Rangers have played as the favorite in nine of their past 10 games and have won five of those contests.
+- The Rangers have played as the favorite in nine of their past 10 games and have gone 5-4 in those contests.

 Rangers Betting Records & Stats

-- The Rangers have won 37 of the 62 games they were favored on the moneyline this season (59.7%).
+- The Rangers have gone 38-25 in games they were listed as the moneyline favorite (winning 60.3% of those games).

-- Texas has combined with opponents to hit the over on the total 48 times this season for a 48-40-6 record against the over/under.
+- Texas has combined with opponents to go over the total 48 times this season for a 48-41-6 record against the over/under.

 - The Rangers have covered 80% of their games this season, going 8-2-0 ATS.